Auto-ICL: In-Context Learning without Human Supervision: Method

 With in-context demonstrations, we supply the model with several input-output pairs that resemble the current task.
 Recognizing patterns or templates within these demonstrations enhances the model's proficiency in addressing the present request \citep{brown2020language}.
-In traditional ICL, demonstrations are typically created by humans and supplied to the model.
-Here we elaborate methods to generate a demonstration by the model under different conditions.
-Our methodology is categorized into two categories based on the resources at hand - generating demonstrations based on $q$ or retrieving demonstration questions $Q$ from the dataset.
+In traditional ICL methods, demonstrations are typically created by humans and supplied to the model.
+Under Auto-ICL, we ask the model to generate demonstration with answers automatically.

-In the generating case, we propose two methods for demonstration generation.
-The most straightforward case involves using the question $q$ to generate a demonstration composing of a set of queries $\hat{Q}$ and their corresponding answer set $\hat{A}$.
-This generation path can be denoted as $q \rightarrow (\hat{Q}, \hat{A})$ shown in Figure \ref{fig:demo}.
-In addition, we leverage Zero-Shot-CoT approach to generate CoT of examples by prompting the model with the phrase "let's think step by step" as Auto-CoT proposed by \citet{zhang2022automatic}.
-Initially, we generate example queries denoted as $\hat{Q} = \{\hat{q}_1, \ldots, \hat{q}_n\}$.
-We then decompose the examples in $\hat{Q}$ to generate a CoT containing answers for each question, denoted as $\hat{CoT} = \{\hat{cot}_1, \ldots, \hat{cot}_n\}$.
-This generation path can be represented as $q \rightarrow \hat{Q} \rightarrow \hat{CoT}$.
+{\textbf{Generating demonstrations based on query $q$.}} The most straightforward case involves using the question $q$ to generate a demonstration composed of a set of queries $\hat{Q}$ and their corresponding label $\hat{A}$, denoted as $q \rightarrow (\hat{Q}, \hat{A})$.
+For better performance, we directly generate demonstration with reasoning path toward the answer (chain-of-thought), represented as $q \rightarrow (\hat{Q}, \hat{CoT})$.
+A simple example is shown in Figure \ref{fig:figure2}.

-On the other hand, when we have access to a dataset $\mathbb{Q}$ containing queries similar to $q$, we can retrieve a subset $Q$ from this dataset.
-The model then generates answers $\hat{A}$ for each query in $Q$.
-The generation path for this scenario can be represented as $Q \rightarrow (Q, \hat{A})$.
-We can also extend this approach by generating a CoT for each example in $Q$.
-The demonstrations containing these chains of thought can then be used to resolve queries.
-This approach is exactly the same as Auto-CoT \citep{zhang2022automatic}.
-Hence, Auto-CoT can be viewed as a specific case under our framework where demonstrations with reasoning processes are the only context form.
-The generating paths of demonstrations are summarized in the Table \ref{table-demonstration}.
+{\textbf{Retrieving queries $Q$ from the dataset containing query $q$.}} On the other hand, when we have a dataset containing query $q$, we can randomly retrieve a subset $Q$ from this dataset.
+The model then generates answers with reasoning path, denoted as $Q \rightarrow (Q, \hat{CoT})$, which is exactly the Auto-CoT method \citep{zhang2022automatic}.
+Hence, Auto-CoT can be viewed as a specific case under our framework where demonstrations with reasoning processes are generated from the retrieved dataset.